tesicg/highload_js/README.md

 # Highload Vanilla JS

-The project demonstrates how to use Vanilla JS for highload projects.
+The project demonstrates how to use Vanilla JS in order to work with a lot of data.

 ## Project Setup